johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/calladd3.png" width="50%">
 </h2>

-- Use Case: Edit a Shoot Day.<br>
+- Use Case: Add to/Edit a Callsheet by Section.<br>

   1. On the Edit/Delete icon and click the Edit icon.<br>
-  2. The Edit Day form displays. <br>
+  2. The Edit Callsheet form displays. <br>
   3. Input the new details, i.e. change the date to - "27 Nov 2024".<br>
   6. Press submit.<br>
   7. A success message displays.<br>